werkshy/dynamo-session-manager/README.md

 If your sessions are greater than 1kB, you need to multiply your provisioned units by the session size in kB.

-Because we use multiple tables, you will actually pay roughly 1.5X this cost (current table r/w + previous table read only).
+Because we use multiple tables, you will actually pay roughly 2X this cost (current table + previous table).
 At times, we will also have a future table or an expired table for a few seconds.

-Note: if you delete sessions frequently, you will need to disable the down-provisioning code since you will need to delete from both the current table and the previous table.

 License: Apache 2.0